JyYoungK/SPYProject/README.md

 ### Generate Full Working Website

 - Create `.env.local` file inside client
-- Fill in from following
+- Fill in the followings
-- VITE_RAPID_API_KEY = https://rapidapi.com/tipsters/api/shazam-core/ <-- Go to this link and Sign Up, then you should see X-RapidAPI-Key inside Code Snippets
+- VITE_RAPID_API_KEY = https://rapidapi.com/tipsters/api/shazam-core/ <-- Go to this link and Sign Up, then you should see X-RapidAPI-Key inside Code Snippets.
+Copy it without the ""
-- VITE_YOUTUBE_RAPID_API_KEY = https://rapidapi.com/ytdlfree/api/youtube-v31/ <-- Go to this link and Sign Up, then you should see X-RapidAPI-Key inside Code Snippets
+- VITE_YOUTUBE_RAPID_API_KEY = https://rapidapi.com/ytdlfree/api/youtube-v31/ <-- Go to this link and Sign Up, then you should see X-RapidAPI-Key inside Code Snippets.
+Copy it without the ""
-- VITE_UNSPLASH_ACCESS_KEY = https://unsplash.com/@developer/ <-- Go to this link Sign Up, then create a project and they will give you API Key
+- VITE_UNSPLASH_ACCESS_KEY = https://unsplash.com/@developer/ <-- Go to this link Sign Up, then create a project and they will give you API Key.
+Copy it without the ""